AviatrixSystems/Docs/HowTos/tgw_faq.rst

 ----------------------------------------------------------

 TGW significantly simplifies building VPC connections.
 But TGW itself is not a functional solution for hybrid connection.
-For example, TGW does not propagate routes to Spoke VPCs, which means using TGW alone does not offer an functional hybrid solution.
+For example, TGW does not propagate routes to Spoke VPCs, which means using TGW alone does not offer a functional hybrid solution.

 The example below illustrates the how CSR based Transit VPC provides an end-to-end solution while TGW alone leaves Spoke VPC route table all empty.